 However, muscles can make energy without oxygen in a process called anaerobic respiration.
 The only fuel that can be burned anaerobically is a carbohydrate, converted into a substance called pyruvate through glycolysis and then into lactate via anaerobic metabolism.

 The build-up of lactic acid happens when production occurs faster than our ability to clear it out.
 The blood becomes more acidic, which in turn can compromise muscle function.

 Clearly, the fuel source is an important factor relating to the amount of oxygen consumed.
 At higher intensities of exercise, muscles burn mainly carbs and at lower intensities, they burn more fat.2 Burning fat uses more oxygen than burning carbs, but we have more energy stored as fat, so you can keep going for longer when burning without running out of energy.
 Muscles are like engines that need gas (oxygen and fuel) to function.

 What’s Behind a VO2 Max Number?

-The maximal rate at which an individual can process oxygen is usually expressed in milliliters of oxygen per minute per kilogram of bodyweight.
+The maximal rate at which an individual can process oxygen is usually expressed in milliliters of oxygen per minute per kilogram of body weight.
 This is the relative number most often considered a VO2 max.
-An average, untrained male age 20-29 has a VO2 max of 35 – 40ml/kg.
+An average, untrained male aged 20-29 has a VO2 max of 35 – 40ml/kg.
 The average, untrained female of the same age has a VO2 max of 27 – 30ml/kg.